 Pricing of the Offering

 Prior to the Offering, there has been no public market for our common stock.
-The initial public offering price was determined by negotiation between us and the Underwriter.
+The initial public offering price was determined by negotiation between us and the Placement Agent.
 The principal factors considered in determining the initial public offering price include:

-the information set forth in this Offering Circular and otherwise available to the Underwriter;
+the information set forth in this Offering Circular and otherwise available to the Placement Agent;

 our history and prospects and the history of and prospects for the industry in which we compete;